 How To Stop Being Addicted to Your Phone

-Are you #addicted to your phone?
-Here are tips for using your cellphone proactively, and not letting your phone take over your life!
+Are you addicted to your phone?
+Here are tips for how to stop being addicted to your phone, and not letting your phone take over your life!
 Let’s break up with your phone and live more presently.

 When any new technology arises, critics scrutinize it and blame it for society’s issues.
 I mean, Aristotle was afraid that books were going to ruin society because no one would have to memorize stories anymore.

-Cellphones were originally demonized for how texting was “ruining language”, and now there is a lot of criticism around cellphones being problematic due to social media and internet use.
+Cellphones were originally demonized for how texting was “ruining language”.
+Now there is a lot of criticism around cellphones being problematic due to social media and internet use.

-However, social media can in fact be harmful and measures to use it wisely should be taken.
+However, social media can in fact be harmful and measures to we need to take action to stop it.
 Studies have found a correlation between time spent using social media and mental illnesses such as depression

 Have you ever checked your social media right after an argument or a disappointment?
 Do you get on your phone when you have any spare minute?
 Including when sitting on the toilet?
 Do you check your phone without even noticing?
 Does an hour go by of you scrolling through social media before you even notice?